Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: An intuition for more efficient near-verbatim probabilistic extraction

 \paragraph{Working assumptions (informal).} Informally, $k$-CBS should produce a useful lower bound on $\pseqe$, given that two conditions hold (which are both realistic for a memorized sequence): \begin{enumerate}[leftmargin=0.5cm] \item \textbf{Token rank.} At most steps $t$, the true suffix token $z_t$ lies in the model's top-$k$ set, and deviations are rare enough that the full continuation remains within $\ball(\suf)$.

-\item \textbf{Beam dominance.} The verbatim path and/or its near-verbatim variants maintain cumulative $\log$-probabilities that stay within the beam's top-$\bw$ at each depth, so they survive all across-beam prunes. \end{enumerate} We formalize these conditions quantitatively in Appendix~\ref{app:sec:intuition:beam:math} below and show that they follow naturally from the structure of high-mass continuations, without distributional assumptions.
+\item \textbf{Beam dominance.} The verbatim path and/or its near-verbatim variants maintain cumulative $\log$-probabilities that stay within the beam's top-$\bw$ at each depth, so they survive all across-beam prunes. \end{enumerate} We formalize these conditions quantitatively in Appendix~\ref{app:sec:intuition:beam:math} below, and show that they follow naturally from the structure of high-mass continuations without distributional assumptions.

 \paragraph{Cost comparison to MC.} Even though $k$-CBS provides a downward-biased lower bound on $\pseqe$, it tends to recover more probability mass than MC sampling at smaller compute budgets because it concentrates computation on the (greedily) highest-mass continuations.
-We defer a detailed cost comparison to Appendix~\ref{app:sec:intuition:cost}; in Appendix~\ref{app:sec:intuition:beam:math} we first provide quantitative intuition for why $k$-CBS succeeds in practice.
+We defer a detailed cost comparison to Appendix~\ref{app:sec:intuition:cost}.